TimVincii/Terrastorage/README.md

 ![Options Screen](https://github.com/TimVincii/Terrastorage/raw/HEAD/.assets/options_screen.png)

 ### Client side:
-The client side features an options screen that can be accessed with the `/tsclient options` command, it allows for the configuration of the following settings:
+The client side features an options screen that can be accessed with [mod menu](https://github.com/TerraformersMC/ModMenu) or with the `/tsclient options` command, it allows for the configuration of the following settings:
 * **Options Button** - Controls whether an "Options" button, which takes the player to the options screen, is added to the storage screens.
 * **Hotbar Protection** - Determines whether the hotbar is excluded from storage actions.
 * **Buttons Style** - Controls the style of the buttons added to storage inventory screens.
 It can be set to: